I. C. Vissarion: Sburătorul and Steluța

 From May 1932 to April 1933, Vissarion edited Steluța ("Little Star") magazine, with contributions from Galaction, Vasile Militaru, and Al. T. Stamatiad.
 Vissarion did most of the writing, publicizing his pacifism (and his belief that a European war was in the making), his trust in legality, and his plea for morality in science.
+He refrained from publishing modernist authors, announcing that the magazine's aesthetics were shaped by Stamatiad and Mihai Eminescu, as well as, partly, by Nichifor Crainic and Victor Eftimiu; in its review of Steluța, Facla described its literature as "clean [and] lively".
 Stricken by poverty around 1935, Vissarion could not publish most of his literary works, though he continued to write regularly.
 He earned some backing from poet Octavian Goga, who unsuccessfully proposed that the Ministry of Education purchase his entire corpus of works and distribute them as school prizes for gifted students.
 Though he is said to have outsold any other writer during a May 1936 show at Cartea Românească of Bucharest (having cycled there from Dâmbovița), he openly complained that Goga's secretary, Dumitru Ciurezu, was actively undermining him, and preventing him from even exhibiting his books.

-His other contributions were mostly scattered, appearing in Revista Fundațiilor Regale or Adevărul Literar și Artistic.
+Vissarion's other contributions were mostly scattered, appearing in Revista Fundațiilor Regale or Adevărul Literar și Artistic.
 He printed two more volumes in 1937, as Ghiță Cătănuță ("Little Soldier Ghiță") and Ochi negri ("Black Eyes").
 These were two variants of a historical play about battles between Romanians and Arnauts, claiming to show that the former were a very ancient and naturally defensive people.
 Fragments of the expanding text, which Vissarion considered as the nucleus of a novel, also appeared in the magazines Graiul Dâmboviței and Țărănismul.
 As he confessed in an autobiographical piece published by the former that same year, he now preferred provincial journals, as these were not read by "moneyed magnates".
 As such, he was free to elaborate on his economic and scientific views, expressing his concern about oil depletion and his proposals to harness wave power.
+He involved himself in political debates, as a Romanian nationalist: in November 1933, he appeared as a guest at the Iron Guard festival in Bucureștii Noi, hearing a speech by Corneliu Zelea Codreanu; in June 1934, Curentul daily hosted his musings on the "invasion" of foreigners, in particular Jews, blaming their ascendancy on the National Peasants' Party.
+He proposed "integral nationalism" as the remedy, offering Italian fascism and Nazism as models to be "adopted"; Vissarion also called for dismantling great factories in favor of the cottage industry.